-It’s surprising how much you can learn from people you’ve just met.
+It’s surprising how much you can learn from people you met randomly.

-Last week-end I went to visit the city of Lyon in France.
+Last weekend I went to visit the city of Lyon in France.
 I went there using carpooling (Blablacar.com).
-To me, it’s a great way to meet new people and have fascinating discussion with them.
+To me, it’s a great way to meet new people and have fascinating discussion.

 Let me share with 3 tips I learned from him I believe can inspire Industrial designers.